scikit-learn/enhancement_proposals/slep001/discussion.rst

    "data processing pipeline", but we use "heap" to avoid confusion with the pipeline object.

-   Stacks combining many steps of pipelines and meta-estimators become very hard to inspect and manipulate, both for the user, and for pipeline-management (aka "heap-management") code.
+   Heaps combining many steps of pipelines and meta-estimators become very hard to inspect and manipulate, both for the user, and for pipeline-management (aka "heap-management") code.
 Currently, these difficulties are mostly in user code, so we don't see them too much in scikit-learn.
 Here are concrete examples

    #.
-Trying to retrieve coefficients from a models estimated in a
+Trying to retrieve coefficients from a model estimated in a
       "heap".
+Eg:

+      * you know there is a lasso in your stack and you want to get it's coef (in whatever space that resides?):
+        `pipeline.named_steps['lasso'].coef_` is possible.

+      * you want to retrieve the coef of the last step:
+        `pipeline.steps[-1][1].coef_` is possible.

+      With meta estimators this is tricky.
       Solving this problem requires
       https://github.com/scikit-learn/scikit-learn/issues/2562#issuecomment-27543186
       (this enhancement proposal is not advocating to solve the problem above, but pointing it out as an illustration)